If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

 Overall, home coffee grinders available using ceramic grinders tend to have pretty low prices.
-In this regard, pricing reflects accurately the quality you can expect from them.
+In this regard, pricing accurately reflects the quality you can expect from them.
 For this reason, we favor grinders with steel burrs.
 Therefore, the Hario Coffee Mill Slim is the only one in our selection that has ceramic burrs.

 Grind by time vs. grind by weight

 Timers are very popular in commercial settings, particularly espresso.
 The main reason for using a timer to measure coffee doses is the speed of service.
-Baristas don’t have time to weigh coffee beans on a scale, and then measure the grounds before brewing.
-Inspired by this workflow, many home grinders include timers, to emulate the state of the art in coffee brewing.
+Baristas don’t have time to weigh coffee beans on a scale and then measure the grounds before brewing.
+Inspired by this workflow, many home grinders include timers to emulate state of the art in coffee brewing.
 That’s the case with the Baratza Virtuoso Plus, the Breville Smart Grinder Pro, and the Oxo Brew.
 All three have a timer, which is a nice feature for anyone who values the barista experience.

 Best coffee grinders for French press